bru-na-c/cancer/README.md

 #Direitos autorais da base de dados original:
 #Miguel Patrício, José Pereira, Joana Crisóstomo, Paulo Matafome, Raquel Seiça, Francisco Caramelo, all from the Faculty of Medicine of the University of Coimbra and #also Manuel Gomes from the University Hospital Centre of Coimbra.

+# [Patricio, 2018]
 #Patrício, M., Pereira, J., Crisóstomo, J., Matafome, P., Gomes, M., Seiça, R., & Caramelo, F. (2018).
-Usando Resistin, glicose, idade e IMC para prever a presença de #câncer de mama.
-BMC Câncer, 18(1).
+Using Resistin, glucose, age and BMI to predict the presence of breast cancer.
+BMC Cancer, 18(1).